Databases

 Create

-- Click the Create database button in the cluster you'd like to create a managed database server.
+- Click the Create flexible database button in the cluster you'd like to create a managed database server.

 - Select the type of database you'd like to create.